IL ETAIT UNE FOIS LA COUPE ICARE

 In 1976, the Coupe Icare welcomed more than 200 competitors; 2 targets had to be set up to manage landings: a red one for even-numbered competitors and a yellow one for odd-numbered competitors!

-1977, the Coupe Icare is cancelled – due to strong northerly winds.
+1977, the Coupe Icare is cancelled – for the one and only time – due to strong northerly winds.

 From July 29 to August 12 1979, the 6th Coupe Icare hosted the 2nd World Free Flight Championships… A great moment in the history of free flight in St Hilaire!